 Historical note and terminology

-The colloid cyst is a benign intraventricular lesion, usually arising in the third ventricle and consisting of collagenous capsule with a thick gelatinous, viscous material inside (Abdou and Cohen 1998).
-The term “colloid” is derived from Greek word Kollodes meaning “resembling glue” (Armao et al 2000).
+Colloid cysts are benign intraventricular lesions, usually arising in the third ventricle and consisting of collagenous capsule with a thick gelatinous, viscous material inside (Abdou and Cohen 1998).
 In 1858, Wallman described the first case of a colloid cyst presenting with urinary incontinence and ataxia (Wallman 1858).
 Dandy first successfully removed a colloid cyst in 1921 using an approach through the posterior right lateral ventricle.
 An early operative mortality of 20% was discouraging.
 Subsequently, transcallosal, transventricular, transcallosal interfornicial, transventricular subchoroidal, and stereotaxic approaches have all been successfully used to remove these lesions (Dandy 1933; Kelly 1951; Bosch et al 1978; Shucart and Stein 1978; Antunes et al 1980; Apuzzo et al 1982; Lavyne and Patterson 1983).
-The introduction of microsurgical techniques has reduced operative mortality to almost zero (Bosch et al 1978).
+Further, the adoption of microsurgical techniques has reduced operative mortality to near zero (Bosch et al 1978).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.